-Cat toys are super easy to make.
-I've put together instructions for making toys out of things you probably already have around the house, plus others to knit, crochet, or build.
-Spend a little time (and very little money!) making these toys and your kitty will have tons of fun!
+In this article, I've put together instructions for making toys out of things you probably already have around the house, plus others to knit, crochet, or build.
+Spend a little time (and very little money!) making these toys, and your kitty will have tons of fun!
 This is a great way for you to get your creative juices flowing and do something nice for your kitty.

 Crumpled Paper Toy